-- We also track the total cash and material benefits we actually send to our partners.
-In 2016 we sent $9.8 million.
-Our goal for 2017 is $10.7 million.
+- We also track the total cash we actually send to our partners.
+In 2018 we sent $6 million.
+Our goal for 2019 is $6.6 million.

 ANM operates on the smallest possible budget so the missionaries get the largest possible benefit.

 In 2018, 86.67% of income benefited our missionary partners.
 13.33% of income was used for ANM operating expenses.